 Summerhouse Indian Art happened when Carol and Allan Hayes became so immersed in collecting the art and culture of the Southwest that they wrote books about it.

-Carol Hayes started Summerhouse Antiques in 1980.
-After she traveled in Arizona and New Mexico in the late 1990s, Summerhouse evolved from offering an occasional item of Native American interest into specializing in old and unusual Southwestern Indian pottery—the Summerhouse Indian Art of today.
+CAROL HAYES opened Summerhouse Antiques in 1980 after 20 years of studying general antiques.
+Once she traveled in Arizona and New Mexico, Summerhouse evolved.
+In the late 1990s, after the first book came out, Summerhouse went beyond offering an occasional item of Native American interest and specialized in old and unusual pottery—the Summerhouse Indian Art of today.

 We're full members of ATADA, The Antique Tribal Arts Dealers Association, an organization dedicated to providing education for the public and to setting standards for the trade.
 As ATADA members, we guarantee that whatever we sell is as represented regarding age, authenticity and extent of restoration.